TDR’s Top 5 Psychedelic Stories For The Week of October 12

 Meanwhile, Compass Pathways broke out of a mini-slump by finishing the week at $38.83, +$4.55, ↑13.24% on flattening volume.
 It was a significant week for the Big Exchange bellweather, which saw two investment banks initiate coverage: Canaccord Genuity (Buy, $80 PT) and HC Wainwright & Co (Buy, $65PT).

 Looking ahead and towards election week, Compass Pathways does have a potential positive catalyst on its side.
 This is also applicable to MindMed, whose $1.05 bought deal offering closes before the election.

-Oregon Measure 109, the Psilocybin Program Initiative is on the ballot in Oregon as an initiated state statute on November 3, 2020.
+Other psychedelic stories of note include Oregon Measure 109, the Psilocybin Program Initiative, which is on the ballot in Oregon as an initiated state statute on November 3, 2020.
 Oregon voters will decide on an initiative that would establish a psilocybin mushroom program, and Measure 110, an initiative to decriminalize drugs and establish an addiction treatment program.
 Oregon would be the first state to decriminalize all drugs and legalize psilocybin if the measures are approved.